 Nurse Faculty Loan

 This loan program provides forgiveness of up to 85% of the loan for those who work as full-time nursing faculty or instructors for a period of time after graduation.
-This program is for students pursuing a Master of Science in Nursing Education or a Post-Master’s Doctor of Nursing Practice degree.
+This program is for students pursuing a Post-Master’s Doctor of Nursing Practice degree.
+Nurse Anesthesia students are not eligible to participate in this program.
 Please note the following requirements for the program:

 Private Education Loans